Anti Indian: Certification

 The Central Board of Film Certification has refused to certify this film.
 Blue Shirt Maran submitted his film to the Revising Committee in Bengaluru for review on 5 April 2021 and their decision was conveyed to him on the same day.

 The makers of the film are said to have been asked by the Revising Committee of the Censor Board to make 38 changes.
 After Udta Punjab and Padmavat, Anti Indian is said to be the film to have faced these many cuts from the revising committee.
 The film makers filed a case in the court, which after hearing the arguments, the court dismissed the recommendations of the earlier teams of the Censor Board and directed to constitute a fresh committee and asked them to issue an appropriate certificate with proper cuts.
 Following this, a fresh committee watched the film and cleared it with a U/A certificate, suggesting only three small corrections.

+Reception

+Kirubhakar Purushothaman of New Indian Express wrote that "The craft is straightforward.
+With a limited budget, Maran has pulled off a decent film that isn’t worried about nuances.
+No aesthetic brilliance, no compositions that draw attention.
+It may be technically inferior, but the content makes up for this.".
+M Suganth of Times of india rated 3 out of 5 and wrote that "Maran's use of inter-cutting many of the scenes with gaana doesn't work as well as intended as after a point, it starts to feel like a way to stretch the running time to two hours."